 Why you ask?
-Because salt stops the ice from melting too quickly!
+Because salt helps the ice melt quickly!
 Which equals TONS of fun time.

 This activity is going to be prepped the night before.
 Grab a few balloons, add some liquid food coloring then top off with water tie the ends and freeze overnight.
 I had mine stacked on top of each other because I want rounder shapes vs the flattening it would get sitting in a row in the freezer.

 Once you remove the ice balls from their balloons (just cut it up or use a knife) Sprinkle the salt over the ice balls.